 Mal.
-This is the sergeant,
+This is the serjeant,

-Who, like a good and hardy soldier, fought
+Who like a good and hardy soldier fought

-'Gainst my captivity. -- Hail, brave friend!
+'Gainst my captivity: -- Hail, brave friend!

-Say to the King the knowledge of the broil,
+Say to the king the knowledge of the broil,

 As thou didst leave it.

-Cap.
+Sol.
 Doubtful it stood;

-As two spent swimmers, that do cling together
+As two spent swimmers, that do cling together,

 And choke their art.
 The merciless Macdonwald

-(Worthy to be a rebel, for to that
+(Worthy to be a rebel; for, to that,

 The multiplying villainies of nature

+Do swarm upon him,) from the western isles

+Of Kernes and Gallow-glasses is supply'd;

+And fortune, on his damned quarrel smiling,
-Do swarm upon him) from the western isles Of Kernes and Gallowglasses is supplied; And Fortune, on his damned quarrel smiling, Show'd like a rebel's whore: but all's too weak; For brave Macbeth (well he deserves that name), Disdaining Fortune, with his brandish'd steel, Which smok'd with bloody execution, Like Valour's minion, carv'd out his passage,

-Till he fac'd the slave; Which ne'er shook hands, nor bade farewell to him, Till he unseam'd him from the nave to th' chops, And fix'd his head upon our battlements.
+Shew'd like a rebel's whore: But all's too weak: For brave Macbeth, (well he deserves that name,) Disdaining fortune, with his brandish'd steel, Which smok'd with bloody execution, Like valour's minion, carved out his passage, Till he fac'd the slave: which ne'er shook hands, nor bade farewell to him, Till he unseam'd him from the nave to the chops, And fix'd his head upon our battlements.

 Dun.
-O valiant cousin! worthy gentleman!
+O, valiant cousin! worthy gentleman!

-Cap.
-As whence the sun 'gins his reflection, Shipwracking storms and direful thunders break, So from that spring, whence comfort seem'd to come, Discomfort swells.
-Mark, King of Scotland, mark: No sooner justice had, with valour arm'd, Compell'd these skipping Kernes to trust their heels, But the Norwegian Lord, surveying vantage, With furbish'd arms, and new supplies of men, Began a fresh assault.
+Sol.
+As whence the sun 'gins his reflexion Shipwrecking storms and direful thunders break; So from that spring, whence comfort seem'd to come, Discomfort swells.
+Mark, king of Scotland, mark: No sooner justice had, with valour arm'd, Compell'd these skipping Kernes to trust their heels; But the Norwegian lord, surveying vantage, With furbish'd arms, and new supplies of men, Began a fresh assault.